become a volunteer

 Kent County tax credit coalition

 Every year millions of dollars in tax refunds and credits go unclaimed by those who need them the most.
-Through 17 Volunteer Income Tax Assistance (VITA) sites throughout our community, the Kent County Tax Credit Coalition helps working individuals and families achieve economic success through free tax services and financial literacy courses.
+Through 13 Volunteer Income Tax Assistance (VITA) sites throughout our community, the Kent County Tax Credit Coalition helps working individuals and families achieve economic success through free tax services and financial literacy courses.

-Since 2002, KCTCC has generated more than $73 million in tax credits for over 61,000 tax payers in Kent County.
+Since 2002, KCTCC has generated more than $90 million in tax credits for over 88,000 tax payers in Kent County.
 KCTCC clients often spend tax refunds locally for basic necessities such as food and clothing, home and car repairs, or medical treatment.

 You may qualify for KCTCC ’s free tax services if your household income is $55,000 or less.
 We can help you complete your income tax return and apply for the Federal Earned Income Tax Credit (EITC), a refundable federal income tax credit.
 U.S. citizenship is not required, but you must file a tax return to claim your credit.
-For more information on KCTCC's services, please call or contact 2-1-1.

-If you made less than $62,000 last year, you can also file your taxes online for free.
+If you made less than $66,000 last year, you can also file your taxes online for free.

 Find a tax preparation site in your neighborhood